OCA/stock-logistics-warehouse/stock_picking_type_routing_operation/readme/CONFIGURE.rst

  * Multi-Warehouses
  * Multi-Step Routes

-Create an operation type and activate the "Is Zone" checkbox.
+On stock location, create an "Routing operation" operation type.
-The default destination location will be the destination location of the new operation inserted when a move has a source location which is a child of the type's source location.
+The default destination location will be the destination location of the new operation inserted when a move has a source location which is a child of the location.